-Foundational learning resources for new and returning APS employees through a guided learning pathway to start their APS career on the right foot.
+Foundational learning resources for new and returning APS employees through a guided learning pathway to start their APS career.

 Welcome to the APS!

 We hope you experience a rewarding and fulfilling career in the Australian Public Service (APS).

 The APS Induction Pathway provides new and returning employees with essential information and guidance to work effectively in the APS.

 It covers content that is common across the APS.
 This learning is designed to complement agency induction processes.

 The APS Companion digital magazine comprises the ‘must know’ information to work in the APS.
 This resource explains the APS environment, where to find important information and how to develop your APS career.
 Consider it your career companion.

 Developed in partnership with APS agencies, the APS Companion provides vital information on:

 - What we do.

 - How we work.